yarhrn/password-split/README.md

 - Optional description stored in metadata for context
 - Dark/light UI, responsive, accessible

+## Planned Features

+- Email notifications to regularly check recoverability of the key
+- Steganography support for hiding splits in images
+- Constant maintenance and security updates
+- Cover hosting and development costs

 Demo: try with the sample password `MyPassword123` without a license.
 For custom passwords, the app uses a short‑lived license ($2 for 20 minutes) purchased in‑app via Stripe.

 ## How It Works